Manoranjan-Sethi/Movie-Recommender-System/README.md

 # Movie-Recommender-System
 Recommender System in Python
-Take a dataset of 5000 movies from tmdb along with crew members and cast
+Took a dataset of 5000 movies from tmdb along with crew members and cast